wvteijlingen/swiftui-interface-orientation/README.md

 ## Usage

-Attach the `.interfaceOrientations` modifier to any SwiftUI view to indicate the interface orientations that are supported by that view.
+Attach the `.interfaceOrientations` modifier to any SwiftUI view to specify the interface orientations that are supported by that view.
 As long as the view is visible, rotation to the specified orientations will be allowed.

 For example, the following view will be restricted to the `.portrait` orientation, unless the Toggle is switched on: